 In light of the coronavirus outbreak in America, along with President Trump’s guidelines to have no gatherings of more than ten people, and further direction from the governor and in accordance with government guidelines, there will be no congregational worship service during this time.
 As per the most recent update from Governor Wolf, we are not gathering before May 25th.

 We will continue streaming the worship service via the link below and you can continue your faithful giving here or by mail.
-We will be observing Good Friday services online at 7:00p.

 Our decision to move these services online came down to the biblical principles of submitting to “governing authorities” and “loving our neighbor.”
 We want to cooperate with government recommendations and to also do our part to protect our neighbors within our community.